 1943. hovah, ho-vaw'; another form for H1942; ruin.

-Our God's true name does not mean "I am ruin".
+Our God's true name does not mean "I am ruin" or "I am destroyed".
 As the dictionary said above the name jehovah is a false form and we should abandon it's use.